unoxxis/venv-tools/README.md

 If `<target version>` is omitted, print python version of `<venv>` to stdout.

 ### venv-create
-Creates a virtual environment for a specified python version and
+Creates a virtual environment for a specified python version and name.
+Ensures that the python version requested is installed.

+Usage `venv-create <venv> <target version>`